wongswk/magi/matlabmagi/README.md

 Compiling the `libcmagi.so` library on Linux can be done automatically using `./build.sh` in the base directory of Magi repository.

-Compiling the Mex file `solveMagi.mexa64` can be done automatically using `./matab_build.sh` in this directory.
+Compiling the Mex files `solveMagi.mexa64` and `gpsmooth.mexa64` can be done automatically using `./matab_build.sh` in this directory.

-Before running `MagiSolver`, ensure `libcmagi.so` and `solveMagi.mexa64` are present in this matlabmagi directory (or another directory that is within Matlab's path).
+Before running `MagiSolver`, ensure `libcmagi.so`, `solveMagi.mexa64` and `gpsmooth.mexa64` are present in this matlabmagi directory (or another directory that is within Matlab's path).

 ### Windows